openshift/origin/HACKING.md

 write clients for RESTful APIs.
 When you start OpenShift, the Swagger API endpoint is exposed at `https://localhost:8443/swaggerapi`.
-The Swagger UI makes it easy to view your documentation - to view the docs for your local version of OpenShift start the server with CORS enabled:
+The Swagger UI makes it easy to view your documentation - to view the docs for your local version of OpenShift start the server with CORS enabled and then browse to http://openshift3swagger-claytondev.rhcloud.com (which runs a copy of the Swagger UI that points to localhost:8080 by default).

-    $ openshift start --cors-allowed-origins=.*

-and then browse to http://openshift3swagger-claytondev.rhcloud.com (which runs a copy of the Swagger UI that points to localhost:8080 by default).
 Expand the operations available on v1 to see the schemas (and to try the API directly).
 Additionally, you can download swagger-ui from http://swagger.io/swagger-ui/ and use it to point to your local swagger API endpoint.